kstenerud/concise-text-encoding/cte-specification.md

 Concise Text Encoding
 =====================

-A general purpose, human readable representation of semi-structured hierarchical data.

 Concise Text Encoding (CTE) is a general purpose, human and machine readable, compact representation of semi-structured hierarchical data.

 CTE is non-cycic and hierarchical like XML and JSON, and supports the most common data types natively.
 CTE is type compatible with [Concise Binary Encoding (CBE)](https://github.com/kstenerud/concise-binary-encoding/blob/master/cbe-specification.md), but is a text format for human readability.